Myelin is critical for optimal brain function and mental health.

 Some of the best food sources of zinc include oysters, grass-fed beef, pumpkin seeds, cashews, mushrooms and spinach.

-But I still recommend at least short-term supplementation to ensure you get enough.
+But I still recommend at least short-term supplementation to ensure you get enough to increase myelination.

 Cholesterol is a waxy, fat-like substance that’s found in all cells of the body.